 No!
 Aunt Lucie would condemn my obsession with putting other people in their place.
 The only thing she allows Paddington to do when someone is particularly ill-mannered is what he calls “a cold hard stare.”
 Excuse me while I do that to Sony’s Wikipedia page.

 There, you see.
 And now I don’t need to berate anyone for anything.
 For I was once like Mr. Brown (Hugh Bonneville), who believed that in the real world, “a good-mannered bear might get trampled.”
 But since Paul King and Heyday Films believed that a bear might not, if he was good-mannered enough, they made and released Paddington 2 not only without the vulgarity that seems to corrupt any property that just wants to have sandwiches and be nice to people, but without diluting it with irony.
 When Paddington goes to prison on accusations of theft, it’s a wonderland of Chaplin-esque setups: getting bullied by the gigantic soft-on-the-inside chef, Knuckles McGinty (Brendan Gleeson), teaching weathered criminals which fork is for cake, and escaping by clocktower and hot air balloon.
 We’re too full of wonderment to make it back around to sarcasm, which is just cynicism in a more thoughtful form.
-Paddington 2 is like its main character.
-It doesn’t know how else to view the world but genuinely.
+In this film, not even Paddington's butt is the butt of a joke.
+It would be our willingness to think of his butt that way.
+When the bear heckles a vain man without meaning to, we find it easy to laugh at the man's vanity, which reminds us of our own, and never at Paddington, who reminds us awfully frequently of how we wish to be.

 Most shockingly of all this new information we’re getting telegraphed about Paul King (these Paddington films are his first major movies) is how deftly he choreographs action.
 Surely this wasn’t a requirement for adapting Michael Bond’s can-do bear, to be chased by train and streetcar, on dog-back and in the Thames.
 But King is so conscientious of space that action remains not only exciting but funny too.
 The train chase at the end is particularly like a silent film, in the way Paddington sneaks up on the bad guy (Hugh Grant) by fastening candy apples to his paws and walking across the ceiling, and escaping to the adjacent train with a tiny crank ladder that extends one slat at a time and bows over the gap, jostling its pudgy little bear-end over the side.
 It’s worthy of Keaton, who knew as well as King that our eyes must always stay located within the action, for a set-piece like this to be funny: you can only laugh at things you can follow.
 King never lets us go.

 The supporting cast supports the little bear every minute: Sally Hawkins soars as the pert Mary Brown, Paddington’s adoptive mother with swimming ambitions and a most sarcastic whisper.
+Bonneville knows how much Mr. Brown needs to hide his misgivings about the world around him behind his pride in his little part of it: he means well enough to act on the belief that things are better than he thinks they are.
 Jim Broadbent gracefully enters and exits as the nebulous antique store owner.
 And it should be repeated that Gleeson’s performance is in the greatest traditions of bountiful big men on-screen, harkening to the Mack Sennett studio days, when Chaplin could have found a sparring partner in rowdy old Fatty Arbuckle to hilarious, and locomotive, effect.
 Everyone in Paddington 2 keeps moving.
 It never stops, until it’s good and ready.

 And along the way, Paddington 2 itself is like a pop-up book of visual wonderment.
 When Paddington and his convict friends escape from prison, the view shifts and becomes positively Wes Anderson-esque, in two-dimensions, as though the bear is crawling through a doll’s house, dodging the view of silly guards in a stagey cabaret.
 When he opens the literal pop-up book, the camera soars into it and plants Paddington and his dear Aunt down among the cardboard coast and pop-up people.
 When he misses the jungle, his jailcell sprouts foliage for him.
 There are no “dreams” in Paddington 2: these sequences continue in the real time of the film, as do the entrances of the random canonical jazz band that occasionally takes up Dario Marianelli’s lively score.
 Imagination is the film’s bread and marmalade.
 It lives on it, unflinchingly, never doubting the kind of well-mannered dreams it hopes to inspire with sequence on sequence of tactful whimsy.